kskbhat/Silhouette/README.md

   * Multi-way clustering (`extSilhouette`)
 * Support for **crisp** and **fuzzy** clustering with methods like `pac` and `medoid`
 * Visualise cluster quality with customizable silhouette plots (`plot.Silhouette`)
-* Compatible with any clustering functions that return distance or membership matrices, such as:
+* Compatible with any clustering functions that return distance or membership matrices.
-  * `ppclust::fcm`
-  * `blockcluster::coclusterContinuous`

 ---

 ## Release Notes